+Yes.
 Lucas Glover, 2009 U.S Open Champion, has never played with a glove.
 As a kid, he couldn’t feel the club when wearing one.
 So, he never employed it in his game.

 Are Leather Golf Gloves Better?

 However, they are the least durable of all the gloves.
-Overall, they are better for feel and grip, but the worst option, if you are trying to save a few pennies.
+Overall, they are better for feel and grip.
+But the worst option, if you are trying to save a few pennies.

 Why Do Players Only Wear One Glove?

-Most golfers choose to wear one glove.
+Most golfers opt to wear one glove.
 The aim is to protect the hand that guides the club and has the most contact with the grip.
 For right-handers, that is your left hand.
 And for lefties, the opposite applies.